 Shortly after deciding to use the Ingram Creek road again, Ray Thompson offered the club free space and electricity in one of his buildings on the eastern face of Mt.
 Oso.
 The building was an small building constructed of particle board with a tin corrugated roof.
 There was a 50 ft Rohn next to the building.
 It sat in the spot where our present day repeater is located today.

 The club decided to put the Hamtronics repeater on the air from the Thompson site.
 The thinking at the time was we did not want to put all of our “eggs” , so-to-speak , in one basket on Mt.
 Oso in case we lost access again.
 Therefore we decided to keep the main Spectrum repeater installed on Black Butte until we saw how things went on Mt.
 Oso.
 The Hamtronics repeater was installed on October 15, 1983.
 The antenna, an Isopole, was mounted on the adjacent tower.

 It wasn’t until April 7, 1985 the club moved the Spectrum 2M repeater from Black Butte to Mt.
 Oso and relinquished the site on Black Butte.
-It was housed in the old particle board tin roof shack provided free of charge by Ray Thompson.
+It was housed in the old particle board tin roof shack provided free of charge, including the electricity, by Ray Thompson.